Mewar Bhil Corps: 1857 Rebellion

 During the Indian Revolt of 1857, the Mewar Bhil Corps remained loyal to the British.
 One wing of the 1st Bengal Cavalry was stationed at Kherwara cantonment, which was a cause of concern to the British as the other wing of the cavalry in Nimach had revolted.
 Captains J.C.
 Brooke and R.M.
 Annesley who were the Commandant and second-in-command respectively, arranged for the Mewar Bhil Corps to shut the passes leading out of Kherwara and keep the Bengal Cavalry in check.

 1875 Bagore Rebellion

 In a dispute about succession to the rulership of Mewar, the jagirdar of Bagore, Sohan Singh, claimed the right of accession instead of Sajjan Singh and openly rebelled against the Maharana.
 On 18 September 1875, 275 men of the Mewar Bhil Corps were dispatched along with the Maharana's troops to Bagore.
 Sohan Singh surrendered without a shot being fired.

+Uniform

+The uniform of the Mewar Bhil Corps in 1900 consisted of a dark green tunic and breeches plus khaki puttees.
+Facings on collar, shoulder straps and cuffs were red.
+The headdress was a round black cap with MBC in bronze metal lettering.